UiT The Arctic University of Norway

 An international hub

-12000 students and 2700 staff study and work at the University of Tromsø.
+15500 students and 3300 staff study and work at UiT The Arctic University of Norway.
 Teaching is research-based.
-UiT´s seven faculties offer, in spite of a dedication to Northern issues, a broad range of study programmes.
+UiT´s eight faculties offer, in spite of a dedication to Northern issues, a broad range of study programmes.
 The academic community in Tromsø is highly international.
 More than 20% of the academic staff and 10% of the student body are from abroad.
 The University offers more than 20 English taught master´s degree programmes, and all faculties offer English taught courses at both bachelor’s and master’s level.

 UiT The Arctic University of Norway is a founding member of the University of the Arctic, an international network of 160 study and research institutions of the circumpolar region.
 But the University cooperates with all parts of the world.
 200 international agreements secure an active academic exchange of students and staff with partner institutions worldwide.